Built2GSD/RSG_Store_Solutions/README.md

-# Reys Online Store
+# Online Store
-Rey wants an e-commerce store without using Magento
+Rey wants an e-commerce store because we did not like using Magento